joegelay/Mod2Project_BarterBook/README.md

-# Barterbox - Jack Perry & Joe Gelay
+# Barterbook - Jack Perry & Joe Gelay

-Barterbox is our Flatiron School's Mod 2 Project.
+Barterbook is our Flatiron School's Mod 2 Project.
 We came up with the idea to create a website that gives people the ability to connect and barter their services for other's services.
 This website is built with JavaScript, Ruby on Rails, HTML, CSS, Bootstrap, and a tiny amount of JQuery.

 ### Required Versions